ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/1st Level/Gravity Shove.md

 	- 15ft Target Cuboid Width.
 	- 15ft Height Cuboid Height.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 12 psyfocus spent above the normal cost for this psycast, the cuboid's length increases by 5ft.
+For every 12 psyfocus spent above the normal cost for this psycast, the target cuboid's length increases by 5ft.